 The kitchen countertop and island are topped with Cambria Ellesmere, a striking black, brown, gray and white blend quartz countertop.

-Early on, we decided to open up the stairwell so that as you were walking down, you’d be able to see down into the wine room/family room – it was an expensive, but smart choice!
+Early on, we decided to open up the stairwell so that as you were walking down, you’d see down into the wine room/family room – it was an expensive, but smart choice!

-Opening up the wall made for a graphic detail, which is WAY more fun to look at than plain old drywall!
+Opening up the wall makes for a graphic detail, which is WAY more fun to look at than plain old drywall!
+And if you look juuuust to the left, you can see the bed that they’ve made for me – I live in the wine room now.

 The Master Bedroom

-With it’s ocean view, the master bedroom is a restful retreat, equipped with a walk-in closet, laundry room and a beautiful ensuite bathroom.
+With an ocean view, the master bedroom is a restful retreat, equipped with a walk-in closet, laundry room and beautiful ensuite bathroom.

 The master bedroom palette is a range of soft, warm gray neutrals that flow seamlessly into the ensuite bathroom.

-The bathroom palette consisted of Benjamin Moore Balboa Mist on the walls, hexagon marble accent tile and porcelain that looks like marble (a great way to save money AND maintenance).
+The bathroom palette consisted of a soft warm gray on the walls, hexagon marble accent tile and porcelain that looks like marble (a great way to save money AND maintenance).

 To see more of the bathroom, check out this blog post…A Contemporary Marble Bathroom – Ultimate Luxury

-This home boasts 3 other bathrooms – 1 for each guest room and a powder room upstairs.
+This home boasts three other bathrooms – one for each guest room and a powder room upstairs.

 Just look at that freakin’ countertop – so gorgeous!
-It’s Cambria Galloway, a beautiful blend of neutral colours, glitz and an earth toned green.
+It’s Cambria Galloway, a beautiful blend of neutral colours, glitz and earth-toned green.

 We just fell in love with the mosaic tile with the mother o’ pearl accents.